pyopensn.solver.DiscreteOrdinatesCurvilinearProblem

 In typical Python workflows, use constructor options or

-SetOptions.When this changes mode after the problem has been initialized, OpenSn performs a full mode-transition reset:
+SetOptions.- If this changes mode, OpenSn performs a full mode-transition reset:

 Materials are reinitialized in the selected mode.